Maurice Renaud as Herod in Massenet’s Herodiade

-While it is easy to hear of a really fine Russian bass or a brilliant newcomer Italian tenor or a “wait until you hear her” German soprano it is less common to encounter either in conversation or on an operatic stage a really fine French baritone.
-That most manly of male voices, the baritone is one thing to the Italians and another to the Germans and another to the Russians and surely yet another to the French.
+While it is easy to hear of a really fine Russian bass or a brilliant newcomer Italian tenor or a “wait until you hear her” German soprano it is less common to encounter a really fine French baritone.
+That most manly of male voices – the baritone – is one thing to the Italians, and another to the Germans, and another to the Russians, and surely yet another to the French.

 Give it to You Tube regulars to voice their likes and dislikes!
 When one peruses these various links it is inevitable to read commentaries that range from respectful to rants.

 We will refrain from harsh criticisms and from lamenting what is no more.
-The reality that the chronology of these eight selections evidences is that “they don’t make them that good” anymore.
-As we listen to the scratchy early electrical recording of Vision Fugitive by Maurice Renaud (1860-1933), made in 1906 (https://youtu.be/nqjYzPLNwDk) we are immediately impressed by a voice schooled in the grand 19th century French tradition.
+The reality that the chronology of these selections evidences is that “they don’t make them that good” anymore.
+As we listen to the scratchy early recording of Vision Fugitive by Maurice Renaud (1860-1933), made in 1906 (https://youtu.be/nqjYzPLNwDk) we are immediately impressed by a voice schooled in the grand 19th century French tradition.

-We moved from oldest to most recent in our list of recordings, with Martial Singher (1904-1990) (https://youtu.be/58o0RYINKQw) and Michel Dens (1911-2000) (https://youtu.be/-Wc_V6QFr70) up next.
-Singher was a fine artist with a keen talent for interpretation, but his vocal equipment does not allow him to surmount the challenges of this aria, whereas Dens, by contrast, a light baritone who made most of his career in Paris and primarily in the Opera Comique world, is able to conquer the assignment by sheer willpower and intelligence.
+Dens, a light baritone who made most of his career in Paris and primarily in the Opera Comique world, is similarly able to conquer the assignment by sheer willpower and interpretive skills.

-Thomas Hampson in a 2012 recording (https://youtu.be/Ok-qJ_7qDAY ) is actually much better stylistically than either Merrill or Thomas, but his vocalism is not on a par with that of two French baritones born within two years of each other.
-Ernest Blanc (1923-2010) (https://youtu.be/Qa2JfOUPRXQ) came of age as a singer during WWII and consequently his career never became what his voice and artistry deserved.
-He sang as a lyric baritone but went on to tackle some of the Wagnerian repertoire (Wolfram, Amfortas, Telramund), and one can detect that in his dark-hued sound.
+Ernest Blanc (1923-2010) (https://youtu.be/Qa2JfOUPRXQ) came of age during WWII, and consequently his career never became what his voice and artistry deserved.
+He initially sang as a lyric baritone but went on to tackle some of the Wagnerian repertoire (Wolfram, Amfortas, Telramund), which one can detect that in his dark-hued sound.